 Taking a cursory glance at a gobbledygook annual valuation/statement just will not do it.
 An annual meeting with your adviser, if you have one, is a minimum.
 If you are using one of the “no advice” platforms, set aside an hour or so at least quarterly and have some systems and processes to check how well you are doing.
 YOUR MONITORING PROCESSES WILL LARGELY DICTATE THE SUCCESS OF YOUR PENSION STRATEGY.

 DON’T LEAVE IT ALL TO YOUR EMPLOYER

-The vast amount of money in employer sponsored pension plans is in “default” funds.
+The vast amount of money in employer-sponsored pension plans is in “default” funds.
 Not funds aimed at making you the most amount of money, but boring funds aimed at the average employee.
 Safe funds which reduce risk for the employer.
 This is your money.
-You should be deciding where it is invested based on you aims, objectives, and attitude to risk.
+You should be deciding where it is invested based on your aims, objectives, and attitude to risk.

 CHECK OUT THOSE PESKY FEES

 Do you know how much of your contributions are going out as fees each and every year?
 It is time to ask the question and make sure you really understand the answers.
 A recent enquirer told me he was paying his adviser 0.75% per annum.
 Correct – but on closer examination, there were also platform fees, discretionary fund managers fees and underlying investment managers fees which together took the total costs to well over 2% per annum.
 With dividends currently at around 4% per annum that is a huge drag on performance.
 Fees cannot be entirely avoided but they can be considerably reduced with the right guidance.